ossc-db/pg_statsinfo/doc/pg_statsinfo.md

-## Changes from pg_statsinfo14
+## Changes from pg_statsinfo15

-Following changes have been made after pg_statsinfo 14.
+Following changes have been made after pg_statsinfo 15.

-  - Supports PostgreSQL 15 (pg_statsinfo 15 supports only PostgreSQL 15).
+  - Supports PostgreSQL 16 (pg_statsinfo 16 supports only PostgreSQL 16).
   - More performance information
-    - Collect detailed information about cleanup lock contention from autovacuum log information.
-Reports the number of rows and pages not reclaimed due to cleanup lock contention during VACUUM.
-    - Collect detailed information about scanned indexes from autovacuum log information.
-Reports the average number and percentage of pages scanned during VACUUM.
-    - Collect the transaction IDs involved in VACUUM from the autovacuum log information.
-Reports cutoff transaction IDs, frozen transaction IDs, and minimum multi-transaction IDs during VACUUM.
-    - Collect block IO information for temporary files from pg_stat_statements.
-Reports IO(read,write) time per query.
-    - Collect block IO information for temporary files from pg_store_plans.
-Reports IO(read,write) time per execution plan.
+    - Collect I/O statistics for the entire database cluster from pg_stat_io.
+It does not support simple reports.
+Please use pg_stats_reporter for reference.

 ## Detailed information